colonial-heritage/integration/packages/sparql-generator/README.md

-# SPARQL endpoint generator
+# SPARQL Endpoint Generator

-Generates a new graph by quering a SPARQL endpoint.
+Generates a new graph by quering a SPARQL endpoint